December 12, 2024

 Environmental Factors

-- Humidity: In dry environments the soil dries out more quickly.
+• Humidity: In environments that are dry the soil usually dries out faster.

 Pot and Soil Considerations